 Bring a pop of yellow to your front door with this DIY Spring Forsythia Wreath.
 Uses basic craft store items.
 Easy and fast to assemble!

-I’m here to say that if you want a pop of color and a quick pick-me-up, get yourself some forsythia.
+Here’s a little tip…if you want a pop of color, and a quick spring pick-me-up, get yourself some forsythia!
 It has been gray and rainy here for days, but when I hung this spring forsythia wreath on my door, I instantly felt better.
-I’m sharing this wreath as the first project in a five-part series called Seasonal Simplicity.
-This series, which is hosted by Krista from The Happy Housie, just happens to have the same name as my theme for the year.
+There is definitely something about the color yellow that adds sunshine to a dark day.

 Spring Forsythia Wreath Supplies Needed: